AurisTFG/tm-3d-skins-online/README.md

 4. That's it!
 The plugin should be able to handle everything on it's own from now on.

 Feel free to reach out if you have any questions or encounter issues.
 Happy trolling!

+## Important Note 2

+As of the beginning of 2024, it appears that all types of skins, both 2D and 3D, do not contain an optimized URL in the API.
+Therefore, they just work without the need for any plugins.
+If you wish to use a 3D skin from 2023 online, simply re-upload the skin while also making a minor modification in the skin .zip file to ensure its recognition as new (e.g. adding a random .txt file).
+Do not forget that certain limitations, such as dimension and vertex count constraints, still remain relevant.
+Although a plugin to break these limits on the client side would be kinda fun, it may or may not be done at some point in the future.